 Read the Introduction to Greece

 Greece (the Hellenic Republic) is a country in Southeastern Europe brimming with tourist destinations and attractions.
-The cradle of western civilization abounds with sites that originated before the battle of Thermopylae occurred.
+The cradle of western civilization abounds with sites that originated before the battle of Thermopylae (480 BC) occurred.
 Furthermore, this ancient Mediterranean nation prides itself on its Roman and Byzantine heritage, attractive seaside, and some of the world's best beaches and most beautiful islands.
 And with our Greece guide, you'll learn how to travel the country to enjoy its beauty and diversity in full.

 From northwest to northeast, Greece borders Albania, North Macedonia, Bulgaria, and Turkey.
 Moreover, it accesses the Ionian, Mediterranean (surprise, surprise), and Aegean seas, occupying around 6,000 islands.
 Next, the Hellenic Republic of Greece is a mountainous country full of nature reserves.
 Lastly, its largest cities are Athens, the capital, and Thessaloniki by far.